juba/rmdformats/README.md

 ## Credits

-- [Tocify](http://gregfranko.com/jquery.tocify.js/) for the dynamic javascript table of contents
 - [Magnific popup](http://dimsemenov.com/plugins/magnific-popup/) lightbox plugin
 - The code of `create.doc()` is heavily inspired by the `create.project()` function of the [ProjectTemplate package](http://projecttemplate.net/)
 - The CSS for the `html_docco` format is heavily inspired from the default one of the [docco](https://jashkenas.github.io/docco/) project.